tachyonlabs/raspberry_pi_pyladies_presentation/README.md

 # A short Raspberry Pi Presentation for Santa Cruz PyLadies

-*At a [Santa Cruz PyLadies](https://www.meetup.com/PyLadiesSC/events/250555271/) meetup last night, I had mentioned a Raspberry Pi project, and some people who weren't familiar with the Raspberry Pi asked me about it.
-The next meeting would be a Speaker Night, and I volunteered to demonstrate some Raspberry Pi stuff.
-So the following is basically my script, with links and code.*
+*I had mentioned a Raspberry Pi project at a [Santa Cruz PyLadies](https://www.meetup.com/PyLadiesSC/) meetup last month, and some people who weren't familiar with the Raspberry Pi asked me about it.
+I volunteered to demonstrate some Raspberry Pi stuff at the upcoming [Speaker Night](https://www.meetup.com/PyLadiesSC/events/250555271/), and the following is basically my script, with links and code.*

 ## Introduction to the Raspberry Pi